-Reaction emoji being tested for Facebook Messenger
+Reaction emoji being tested for Facebook Messenger1

 Facebook Messenger users could soon be able to post reaction emoji in response to individual messages.
 The feature, which is currently available for Facebook's News Feed, is in the process of being tested by random subscribers.
 The five reaction emoji include faces showing "Love" (with hearts replacing eyeballs) to "Hate" (with a frown).
 Three emoji in between relay happiness, surprise, and sadness.
 There also is a thumbs up and a thumbs down.
 The latter indicates that a message is disliked by the recipient.

 The Dislike button is something new and is not offered as a response on the News Feed.
 It has reportedly been one of the most asked for additions to the messaging app.
 Facebook sees it more as a way to say "no" to a request, for example, rather than being representative of the stronger Dislike emotion.
 Since the feature is being tested, not every Messenger subscriber has access to the reaction emoji and the thumbs up/down responses.
 If the testing goes well, all users will eventually receive the feature.